-Since VCTC began in 1994, new streetcar and modern light rail lines have been introduced in nearly two dozen U.S. cities.
+In the 14 years since VCTC began, new streetcar and modern light rail lines have been introduced in nearly two dozen U.S. cities.
 In Portland, Tacoma and Seattle new streetcar lines, each about the length of our proposed two-mile Village Crosstown line, have met with remarkable success.
 San Francisco and Philadelphia, among many other cities, have restored lines using vintage "streamliner" streetcars.